OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

 .. note::

-    After a configuration change, the OneGate server must be :ref:`restarted <onegate_configure_service>` to take effect.
+    After a configuration change, the OneGate server must be :ref:`restarted <onegate_conf_service>` to take effect.

 +-------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 |       Parameter               |                                                                               Description                                                                               |